v154c1/sage_video/README.md

 ### Other linux distributions

 When installing withou an ebuild, you should:
-1. Install dependencies (ffmpeg, libyuri, virtual webcamera, ...)
+1. Install dependencies (python, ...)
-2. install the script:
+2. install the scripts:
   - Put the scripts anywhere in your PATH
-  - create configuration file in **/etc/sage_video/config.json** (based on example python/config.json.sample)
+  - create a configuration file in **/etc/sage_video/config.json** (based on the example python/config.json.sample)
-  - Dont't forget to specify path to *configs* directory in config.json
+  - Do not forget to specify the path to the *configs* directory in config.json

 ## Configuration file